For the most current updates sign up for the Town eNews.

 When entering any Town facility visitors must follow appropriate health safety measures, including mask/face covering use and observing posted physical distancing requirements.

 Spiegel Pittsford Community Center: building is open 8:00am - 5:00pm Monday through Friday and during program hours evenings and weekends.
 Senior "Grab N Go" meals will continue every Wednesday and Friday; pickup is at the bus loop behind the Community Center.
-Registration for low-risk activities and virtual programs begins in advance of each session; see Program Info & Registration link at www.townofpittsford.org/home-recreation.
+Registration for low-risk activities and virtual programs begins in advance of each session; see Program Info & Registration.
 Programs will continue to open as we receive further guidance.

 Pittsford Community Library: the Library is now open for limited hours and services; enter from the parking lot entrance.
 Curbside pickup is available on Saturdays.
 The Library also has many online resources, programs and activities for all ages to enjoy.
-For current Library hours, services, resources, and other updates, visit the Library's update page at www.bit.ly/pclupdates.
-For virtual children’s programming, visit the Library’s Facebook page www.facebook.com/PittsfordLibrary/.
-The Book Drop return area is open; please only deposit returned books, donations are not being accepted at this time.
+For current Library hours, services, resources, and other updates, visit the Library's update page at www.townofpittsford.org/library/covid19-info.
+The Book Drop return area is open; please only deposit returned books; for information on book sale donations visit www.pittsfordlibraryfriends.com.
 Regular due dates for all materials have resumed; check your receipt or your Library account for exact due dates.
-Curbside pickup of Library materials is available for all Monroe County Library System cardholders.
+Low contact pickup of Library materials is available for all Monroe County Library System cardholders.

 All Town Playgrounds: residents may use Town playgrounds at their own risk, as it is not possible for the Town to keep equipment appropriately sanitized after every use.
 Those using Town playgrounds are expected to observe COVID-19 social distancing and hygiene protocols.